tnn1t1s/deebo-prototype/plan.md

 1. Scenario Agents

 Role:
-	•	Each Scenario Agent takes a different approach or hypothesis on how to resolve the detected issue.
-For example, one agent might attempt to fix a missing dependency error, another might try to correct a misconfiguration in the code, and yet another might adjust environment variables.
+	•	Each Scenario Agent is a fully autonomous agent with its own Claude instance and direct tool access.
+They take different approaches to resolving the detected issue, such as fixing dependency errors, correcting misconfigurations, or adjusting environment variables.

 Key Functions:
 	•	Environment Setup:
-	•	Each agent gets its own isolated Docker container.
-This ensures that the experiment doesn't affect the main environment and that each agent can safely run its tests.
-	•	The codebase (or its diff) is injected into the container.
+	•	Each agent creates and manages its own Git branch, ensuring isolation from other debugging attempts
+	•	The agent has full access to read, write, and execute operations in its branch
 	•	Experiment Execution:
-	•	The agent executes specific commands or tests (e.g., running unit tests, starting the application, simulating user interactions) to determine if the proposed fix resolves the error.
+	•	The agent makes independent decisions about what commands to run
+	•	Executes real builds, tests, and validation steps
-	•	It captures execution outputs, logs, stack traces, and any error messages.
+	•	Captures all outputs, logs, and metrics
 	•	Analysis & Reporting:
-	•	The Scenario Agent uses an LLM (e.g., Claude 3.7) or predefined rules to analyze the output of the execution.
+	•	Uses its Claude instance to analyze execution results
+	•	Makes decisions about next steps based on results
-	•	It generates a detailed DebugReport that includes:
+	•	Generates a detailed DebugReport that includes:
-	•	The specific hypothesis or fix attempted.
+		•	The specific hypothesis and steps taken
-	•	Observations from the execution (e.g., did the error go away?
-Were new errors introduced?).
-	•	A confidence score reflecting how likely the fix is to work.
-	•	Any additional insights or suggestions.
+		•	Evidence from actual execution results
+		•	Confidence score based on empirical testing
+		•	Comprehensive explanation of the solution
 	•	Autonomy and Independence:
-	•	Each Scenario Agent operates independently, allowing multiple debugging strategies to be tested in parallel.
-This maximizes the chance of finding a viable solution quickly.
+	•	Has full access to Git MCP and DesktopCommander MCP
+	•	Makes its own decisions about what to try next
+	•	Can perform multi-step investigations
+	•	Self-terminates after reporting results

 2. Mother Agent

 Role:
-	•	The Mother Agent is responsible for supervising the overall debugging process.
-It aggregates the reports generated by all active Scenario Agents, reviews their findings, and then determines which fix is most promising.
+	•	The Mother Agent is responsible for orchestrating the debugging process.
+It spawns and coordinates scenario agents, analyzes their findings, and determines the best solution.

 Key Functions:
+	•	Analysis & Planning:
+	•	Analyzes the error to determine which scenario types to investigate
+	•	Creates appropriate hypotheses for each scenario
-	•	Aggregation:
+	•	Agent Management:
-	•	Collects all DebugReports from the Scenario Agents.
-	•	Organizes the reports, noting each agent's proposed fix, test outcomes, and confidence levels.
+	•	Spawns independent scenario agents with their own Claude instances
+	•	Provides initial context and hypothesis to each agent
+	•	Monitors agent progress and collects results
 	•	Evaluation:
-	•	Uses pre-defined decision criteria (such as the highest confidence score, successful elimination of errors, or lowest performance impact) to rank the proposed fixes.
-	•	May cross-reference with previous debugging sessions to validate the effectiveness of similar fixes.
+	•	Reviews empirical evidence from each agent
+	•	Compares confidence scores and solution complexity
+	•	Verifies selected solutions independently
 	•	Decision-Making:
-	•	Selects the best candidate fix based on the evaluation.
+	•	Selects the best solution based on real test results
-	•	If no Scenario Agent produces a satisfactory result, the Mother Agent can trigger additional experiments or refine the strategies for a second iteration.
+	•	Can spawn additional agents if needed
 	•	Communication:
-	•	Returns the selected fix (and accompanying explanation) to the system (e.g., through the MCP interface or directly to Cline).
-	•	Optionally, it can also provide a summary report detailing why a particular solution was chosen and what alternative approaches were considered.
+	•	Returns detailed fix recommendations with evidence
+	•	Provides comprehensive debugging reports

 ⸻

 3. Full Workflow Example
-	Cline detects an error in the code
-Cline starts a debug session with Deebo, providing:
-Error information (message, location, etc.)
-Path to the Git repository
-Deebo would:
-Use git_status to see what files have changed
-Use git_diff_unstaged to get the current changes
-Use git_show to retrieve committed code
-Analyze and debug the issue with full context

-	•	This code snapshot is then injected into one or more Docker containers for isolated testing.
-	3. Spawning Scenario Agents:
-	•	Multiple Scenario Agents are spawned, each testing a different fix:
-	•	Scenario Agent A: Tries adding a missing dependency.
-	•	Scenario Agent B: Adjusts environment configuration.
-	•	Scenario Agent C: Applies a patch to correct a syntax error.
-	•	Each agent runs the code in its container, executes tests, and captures the output.
-	4. Debug Report Generation:
-	•	Each Scenario Agent processes the output through its analysis module (using an LLM) and produces a DebugReport.
-	•	The reports include details on the attempted fix, test outcomes, and a confidence score.
-	5. Mother Agent Evaluation:
-	•	The Mother Agent collects all DebugReports.
-	•	It evaluates the results based on criteria like successful error resolution and confidence scores.
-	•	The Mother Agent selects the best fix, or if none are satisfactory, decides to generate new scenarios.
-	6. Final Decision & Communication:
-	•	The chosen fix and its explanation are sent back to Cline (or the end user).
-	•	If the fix is applied, the codebase is updated, and the debugging process is considered successful.
-	•	If no fix works, the system notifies the user that deeper investigation is underway, and additional scenarios will be generated.
+1. Initial Analysis:
+	•	Cline detects an error in the code
+	•	Cline starts a debug session with Deebo, providing:
+		- Error information (message, location, etc.)
+		- Path to the Git repository
+	•	Mother Agent:
+		- Uses git_status to see what files have changed
+		- Uses git_diff_unstaged to get the current changes
+		- Uses git_show to retrieve committed code
+		- Analyzes the error and context

+2. Agent Deployment:
+	•	Mother Agent spawns 2-3 scenario agents with different hypotheses
+	•	Each scenario agent:
+		- Creates its own Git branch
+		- Has full tool access (Git MCP, DesktopCommander MCP)
+		- Makes independent decisions
+		- Performs real experiments and tests
+		- Reports results back to mother agent

+3. Investigation Process:
+	•	Each scenario agent:
+		- Explores the codebase
+		- Makes code changes
+		- Runs builds and tests
+		- Captures evidence
+		- Iterates based on results
+		- Documents findings

+4. Result Analysis:
+	•	Mother Agent:
+		- Collects all debug reports
+		- Evaluates empirical evidence
+		- Compares confidence scores
+		- Selects best solution
+		- Verifies fix effectiveness

+5. Solution Delivery:
+	•	Selected fix is documented with:
+		- Actual test results
+		- Git diff of changes
+		- Confidence metrics
+		- Implementation steps
+	•	Results sent back to Cline
+	•	Successful branches optionally preserved

 ⸻

 Advantages of the Agentic System
+	•	True Autonomy:
+Each scenario agent is a full-fledged AI agent capable of independent decision-making and multi-step problem solving.
 	•	Parallel Exploration:
-By running multiple debugging strategies concurrently, the system increases the likelihood of quickly finding an effective fix.
+Multiple agents work concurrently in isolated branches, increasing the chance of finding effective solutions quickly.
-	•	Robust Decision-Making:
+	•	Empirical Validation:
-The Mother Agent ensures that decisions aren't based on a single approach, but rather on a comparative analysis of multiple strategies.
-	•	Isolation and Safety:
-Each Scenario Agent works in its own Docker container, which prevents conflicts and ensures that experiments don't interfere with one another or with the production code.
+Solutions are validated through actual code execution and testing, not just AI reasoning.
+	•	Version Control Integration:
+Git-based isolation provides clean experimentation environments while maintaining a history of all attempts.
 	•	Scalability:
-The modular design allows you to add more Scenario Agents or refine the decision criteria in the Mother Agent as needed, making the system flexible and scalable.
+The system can easily accommodate new scenario types and debugging strategies.
-	•	Future Extensions:
+	•	Developer Friendly:
-This multi-agent framework can be extended with additional agents, more advanced analytics, or integrated with other systems (such as an MCP server) to further automate and enhance debugging.
+Results are delivered in familiar formats (Git branches, diffs) that integrate naturally into development workflows.